 Code section Code requirement Comply: Yes/No Evidence, commentary, and any explanations 5.14 If an extension beyond 10 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
-No extension beyond 10 days have occurred to date.
-5.15 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response No extension beyond 10 days have occurred to date.
-Should this happen the Association will provide the Housing Ombudsman's contact details if an agreed time period cannot be reached.
+YES One extension beyond 10 days has occurred.
+This was due to a delay in details being provided.
+This was agreed with the resident.
+5.15 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response Should this happen the Association will provide the Housing Ombudsman's contact details if an agreed time period cannot be reached.